-- Community Public Sector Union and Civil Service Association submission, p.
-12. Waste Management Association of Australia submission, p.
-2. Pribara Ports Authority submission, p.
-3. Pibara Ports Authority submission, p.
-3. ERA agency questionnaire responses.
-Online services are available for application lodgament for 25 per cent of licensing schemes; renewals lodgement for 20 per cent of licensing schemes; payment of application fees for 21 per cent of licensing schemes; payment of renewal fees for 17 per cent of licensing schemes; compliants lodgement for 26 per cent of licensing schemes; updating license details for 19 per cent of licensing schemes; and lodging information about compliance for 14 per cent of licensing schemes.
-ERA agency questionnaire responses Waste Management Association of Australia submission, p.
+170 Community Public Sector Union and Civil Service Association submission, p.12.

+Waste Management Association of Australia submission, p.
+2.172 Western Australian Local Government Association submission, p.
+18.

+Western Australian Local Government Association173 Pilbara Ports Authority submission, p.
+3.

+ERA agency questionnaire responses.
+Online services are available for: application lodgement for 25 per cent of licensing schemes; renewals lodgement for 20 per cent of licensing schemes; payment of application fees for 21 per cent of licensing schemes; payment of renewal fees for 17 per cent of licensing schemes; complaints lodgement for 26 per cent of licensing schemes; updating licensee details for 19 per cent of licensing schemes; and lodging information about compliance for 14 per cent of licensing schemes.
+175 ERA agency questionnaire responses

+Waste Management Association of Australia submission, p.
 1; Pilbara Ports Authority submission, p.
+3.

-3. Meetings with the Department of Biodiversity, Conservation and Attractions, the Department of Primary Industrise and Regional Development, and the Department of Transport.
-Department of Mines, Industry Regulation and Safety, New Application Real Estate and Business Sales Representative Registration r, n.d. (online) (accessed 21 September 2018).
-Meeting with the Department of Local Constraint Australia Police responses to te CRA information request.
-Department of Mines, Industry Regulation and Safety, New Application Real Estate and Business Sales Representative Registration r, n.d. (online) (accessed 21 September 2018).
-Reeting with the Department of Local Constraint Australia Police of the Audro General Western Australia Police and Constraint Sections Constra Australia Police of the Audro General Western Australia Schormation Request.
-Department of Mines, Industry Regulation and Safety, New Application Real Estate and Business Sales Representative Registration r, n.d. (online) (accessed 21 September 2018).
-Reeting with the Department of Local Constraint Australia Police of the Audro General Western Australia Schormation Request.
-D 178 179 of the Premier and Cabinet be responsible for leading ICT policy, and the Department of Finance for leading procurement, in order to achieve these objectives.
+Meetings with the Department of Biodiversity, Conservation and Attractions, the Department of Primary Industries and Regional Development, and the Department of Transport.
+Department of Health and Department of Local Government, Sports and Cultural Industries responses to ERA information request.

+Department of Mines, Industry Regulation and Safety, 'New Application - Real Estate and Business Sales Representative Registration', n.d., (online) (accessed 21 September 2018).
+Meeting with the Department of Transport; Western Australia Police response to the Office of the Auditor General Western Australia's Information Systems - Application Control Audits report, released 27 June 2013; Department of Health response to ERA information request; Department of Primary Industries and Regional Development response to ERA information of the Premier and Cabinet be responsible for leading ICT policy, and the Department of Finance for leading procurement, in order to achieve these objectives.
 "Strengthening ICT leadership" was identified as an early initiative, and endorsed by the State Government, under the Government's roadmap for public sector reform.
-The Office of Digital Government was set-up within the Department of the Premier and Cabinet on 1 July 2018.183
+The Office of Digital Government was set-up within the Department of the Premier and Cabinet on 1 July 2018.

-Department of Health response to ERA information request 180
+Department of Health response to ERA information request.